jomardyan/Lolisoft-OrderFlow-Docs-Public/README.md

+For full docs, contact to the plugin owner.
 # Lolisoft OrderFlow Import and Sync for Allegro and WooCommerce

 **Turn WooCommerce into your Allegro operations hub.** Import offers, keep stock and prices aligned, pull Allegro orders into WooCommerce, and manage day-to-day sync work from one admin panel.